 This specifies the folder within the JNIOR file system that represents the root of the website.
 This is the folder that would contain the unit's home page and related pages are located in this folder or in subfolders.
-The default is "/www/".
-A useful alternative might be "/flash/www/" which would place the root in the Flash File System.
-This folder must be specified from the root of the file system (starting with a '/') and the trailing '/' is optional.
+The default is "/flash/www/".
+This folder must be specified from the root of the file system (starting with a '/'), The trailing '/' is optional.